-For open curves γ_1, γ_2 , the Gauss integral gives a real but not necessarily integer value, which remains invariant under rigid motions or orientation-preserving isometries, see Theorem 1.
-In \mathbb{R}^3 with the Euclidean metric these are rotations, translations and reflections.
-The isometry invariance of the real-valued linking number for open curves has found applications in the study of molecules [1].
+For open curves γ_1, γ_2 , the Gauss integral gives a real but not necessarily integral value, which remains invariant under rigid motions or orientation-preserving isometries (see Theorem 2).
+In \mathbb{R}^3 with the Euclidean metric isometries consist of rotations, translations and reflections.
+Isometry invariance of the real-valued linking number for open curves has found applications in the study of molecules [1].

-Any smooth curve can be well-approximated by a polygonal line, so the computation of the linking number reduces to a sum over line segments L_1, L_2 .
-In 1976 Banchoff [3] has $lk(L_1, L_2)$ in terms of the endpoints of each segment, see details of this and other past work in section Sect.
-3.
+Any smooth curve can be well-approximated by a polygonal line, so the computation of the linking number reduces to a sum over pairs of straight line segments L_1, L_2 .
+In 1976 Banchoff [6] has expressed the linking number $lk(L_1, L_2)$ in terms of the endpoints of each segment, see details of this and other past work in Section 3.

-In 2000 Klenin and Langowski [8] proposed a formula for the linking number $lk(L_1, L_2)$ of two straight line segments in terms of 6 isometry invariants of L_1, L_2 , referring to a previous paper in which it was used without any detailed proof [17].
-The paper [8] also does not provide details of the form's derivation.
+In 2000 Klenin and Langowski [16] proposed a formula for the linking number $lk(L_1, L_2)$ of two straight line segments in terms of six isometry invariants of L_1, L_2 , referring to a previous paper [33], which used the formula without any detailed proof.
+The paper [16] also skipped all details of the invariant-based formula's derivation.

-In this paper, we provide a detailed proof of the invariant-based formula for the linking number in Theorem 2 and new corollaries in Sect.
-6 formally investigating the asymptotic behaviour of the linking number, which wasn't ptreviously studied.
+In this paper, we provide a detailed proof of the invariant-based formula for the linking number in Theorem 8 and new corollaries in Section 6 formally investigating the asymptotic behaviour of the linking number, which wasn't previously studied.

-Our own interest in the asymptotic behaviour is motivated by the definition of the periodic linking number by Panagiotou [13] as an invariant of networks that are infinitely periodic in three directions, by calculating the infinite sum of the linking number between one line segment and all copies of another such segment.
-In [13] there is a complex proof that this sum is convergent for 3-periodic structures, which could be simplified and improved by a new asymptotic analysis of the closed form.
+Our own interest in the asymptotic behaviour is motivated by the periodic linking number by Panagiotou [26] as an invariant of crystalline networks [12] that are infinitely periodic in three directions, by calculating the infinite sum of the linking number between one line segment and all translated copies of another such segment.

-2 The outline of the invariant-based formula and consequences
+2 Outline of the invariant-based formula and consequences